Understanding SIDS: Risk Reduction and Safe Sleep Practices for Newborns

 Sleep Environmental Factors

-Stomach or side sleeping positions.
-Babies who are placed on their stomach or side may have more difficulty breathing than those placed on their backs.
+Stomach or side sleeping position.
+Babies placed to sleep on their stomachs or sides may have more difficulty breathing than those placed on their backs.

 Sleeping on a soft surface.
 Sleeping on a cushy comforter, a soft mattress, or a waterbed can block a baby’s airways.